 Comedy is subjective.
 So is writing.
 I’ve just come across a 45-minute video I felt I had to share.
 It skirts around both subjects and comes up with some savoury little insights.
-The video will not please everybody – the comments below it are testament to that – but anyone who shares my vague interest in the psychology of comedy will find it fascinating.
+The video will not please everybody.
+The comments below it are a testament to that.
+But anyone who shares my vague interest in the psychology of comedy and love of Stewart Lee should find it fascinating.

 Like him or love him, Stewart Lee is a man who knows his allium from his Elba.